-As of today, January 18th 2023, the war has dragged on for 329 days.
+At the end of 2023, the war “up the road” – just 2Km from us – has dragged on for nearly 2 years.
 When will it end ?
 We are now routinely supporting refugees leaving from, or returning to, the Ukraine, and we are also sending supplies into devastated areas whenever possible.
 We apologise for the lack of updates in the past few months, but there has been very little “news” – the work is simply now part of our daily routine.
+We sincerely hope that we will be able to report an end to the hostilities soon!

 Photo ONV